yandex-cloud/docs/en/storage/operations/buckets/lifecycles.md

       }
       ```

-      Possible configuration parameters:
+      Supported configuration parameters:
       * `id`: Unique rule ID.
 Must be no more than 255 characters.
-This is an optional parameter.
+Optional.
       * `enabled`: Rule status.
 Required parameter.
       * `filter`: Object filter.
-This is an optional parameter.
+Optional.
 It may contain:
          * `prefix`: Object key prefix that identifies one or more objects that the rule applies to.
-This is an optional parameter.
+Optional.
       * `transition`: Object expiration date of changing storage class from `STANDARD` to `COLD`.
-This is an optional parameter.
+Optional.
 It may contain:
          * `date`: Date after which you want the rule to take effect.
-This is an optional parameter.
+Optional.
          * `days`: The number of days after creating an object when the rule takes effect.
 Minimum value: 1.
-This is an optional parameter.
+Optional.
          * `storage_class`: Storage class to move the object to.
 Either `COLD` or `STANDARD_IA`.
 Required parameter.
       * `expiration`: Object expiration date for deleting non-current object versions.
-This is an optional parameter.
+Optional.
 It may contain:
          * `date`: Date after which you want the rule to take effect.
-This is an optional parameter.
+Optional.
          * `days`: The number of days after creating an object when the rule takes effect.
 Minimum value: 1.
-This is an optional parameter.
+Optional.
       * `noncurrent_version_transition`: Rule of changing storage class from `STANDARD` to `COLD` for non-active object versions.
-This is an optional parameter.
+Optional.
 It may contain:
          * `days`: The number of days before the transition.
 Minimum value: 1.
 Required parameter.
          * `storage_class`: Storage class to move the object to.
 Either `COLD` or `STANDARD_IA`.
 Required parameter.
       * `noncurrent_version_expiration`: Rule for deleting non-current object versions.
-This is an optional parameter.
+Optional.
 It may contain:
          * `days`: The number of days before expiration.
 Minimum value: 1.
 Required parameter.
       * `abort_incomplete_multipart_upload_days`: The number of days after the start of a multipart upload when it should be completed.
-This is an optional parameter.
+Optional.

       Make sure to specify at least one of the following parameters: `transition`, `expiration`, `noncurrent_version_transition`, `noncurrent_version_expiration`, or `abort_incomplete_multipart_upload_days`.

-      Once completed, save the configuration to a file, such as `lifecycles.json`.
+      Once completed, save the configuration to a file like `lifecycles.json`.

-   1. View a description of the CLI command to update a bucket:
+   1. View the description of the CLI command to update a bucket:

       ```bash
       yc storage bucket update --help